cfu288/cql-lforms-proposal/README.md

 Requires [cql-translation-service](https://github.com/cqframework/cql-translation-service) to be running to translate CQL into executable ELM.

-Note after cloning the repo, you will need to update the dockerfile to below:
+Note after cloning the [cql-translation-service](https://github.com/cqframework/cql-translation-service) repo, you will need to make a few changes to make it compatible with this demo:

+Update the dockerfile to below:

 ```Dockerfile
 # fetch basic image